What Is Cloud Integration?

-Deployments that are both fully in the cloud or hybrid are considered cloud integration—the ultimate goal is to function as a cohesive IT infrastructure.
+Deployments that are either fully in the cloud or hybrid are both considered cloud integration—the ultimate goal is to function as a cohesive IT infrastructure.
 Once combined, the data and integrated cloud services can then be accessed by multiple devices over a network or via the internet.

 Why Use Cloud Integration?

 Cloud integration was created to break down data silos, improve connectivity and visibility, and ultimately optimize business processes.
 It is a response to the need to share data among cloud-based applications and to unify information components.

 Cloud integration has grown in popularity as the use of Software as a Service (SaaS) solutions continues to increase.
 Studies have indicated that more than 90 percent of enterprises employ a multi-cloud strategy, and SaaS usage will soon outpace traditional product delivery.

 Additionally, more businesses are operating with a hybrid mix of SaaS and on-premises applications, creating a greater need for progressive integration methods.

 The Benefits of Cloud Integration Solutions

 Improved operational efficiency